rodricios/rodricios.github.io/posts/solving_the_data_extraction_problem.md

 data is presented as a collection (__parent element__) of __children elements__.*

-Some of you guys/gals may have asked *This definition is ambiguous.
+Some of you guys and gals may be thinking, "This definition is ambiguous.
-We're practically talking about every element in an HTML tree.*
+We're practically talking about every element in an HTML tree."

 Yup.